nicolo-tellini/intropipeline/README.md

 NEWS:

-:rocket:  A v.1.1 with several improvements in stability, speed and memory consumption is close to being released.
+:rocket:  A v.1.1 with several improvements in stability, speed and memory consumption has been released.

 # intropipeline